Oral Health

 On average, endodontists complete 25 root canals per week, while general dentists perform about two per week.

-When a tooth dies, decays, or is unsavable, extraction is typically necessary.
+When a tooth dies or is determined unsavable, extraction is typically necessary.
+An endodontist is skilled at complex tooth extractions.

-After the tooth extraction, a dental implant will be placed where the permanent tooth was.
+After extracting the infected tooth, the endodontist will place a dental implant where the permanent tooth used to be.
 A dental implant (artificial tooth root) mirrors the shape of a screw.
-It is surgically inserted into the patient’s jawbone and bonds with the natural bone.
+It is surgically inserted into the jawbone and bonds with the natural bone.

-• Old age and medications — after age 55, tooth loss is more common.
+• Old age and medications — Tooth loss is more common after age 55.
 Older people who take medications for heart disease, high cholesterol, or high blood pressure are even more susceptible.

 Endodontic Retreatment

-Root canals are successful most of the time and can last a lifetime with proper care.
-Although, sometimes the restorations fail, which results in the need for “retreatment.”
+Root canals are usually successful and can last a lifetime with proper care.
+However, restorations can occasionally fail, which results in the need for “retreatment.”

-If the root canal treated tooth heals improperly, becomes painful, or is infected months or years after treatment, "retreatment" will be necessary.
-The procedure helps relieve dental pain, discomfort, and promotes healing.
+Endodontic retreatment is necessary if the treated tooth heals improperly, becomes painful, or is infected months or years after treatment.
+The procedure helps relieve dental pain and discomfort and promotes healing.

 A tooth may not heal after root canal therapy for a few reasons, including: